Personal Life Insurance

 Life insurance is important to know and talk about, although we don’t enjoy the discussion of death.
 The many varieties of life insurance are there to provide protection based on the needs and plans of you and your family.
 While there is a range of types, it all boils down to one important safeguard: risk management.
 It’s best to think of life insurance as a stability component rather than an investment.

-There are many types of life insurance to fit individual needs and circumstance.
+There are many types of life insurance to fit individual needs and circumstances.
 Following are some of the basic types of life insurance available:

 Term Insurance – This simpler form of insurance provides coverage for a specific price and fixed amount of time.
 Term insurance is most commonly used as a safety net for you and your family to help ensure your financial goals are met.
 If you die during that time, your beneficiary receives the value of the policy.
 There is no investment component.